 CARE's second strategic pillar is education.
-Through a variety of courses, lectures, and student programs, CARE aims to foster a deep understanding of the different topics relevant to Asian health.
-The depth and richness of Stanford's resources allows CARE to bring learners of all ages into the Asian health conversation.
+Through a variety of courses, lectures, and student programs, CARE aims to foster a deep understanding of the different topics relevant to AANHPI health.
+The depth and richness of Stanford's resources allows CARE to bring learners of all ages into the Asian, Asian American, Native Hawaiian and Pacific Islander health conversation.

 The CARE Faculty is excited to announce the development of several Stanford courses aimed at improving minority health and culturalized care.

-In the wake of COVID-19, CARE is offering an immersive, online 8-week summer internship in Data Science, Vulnerable Populations, and AI, with a focus on Asian health.
-This exceptional program leverages the unique aspects of Stanford’s world-class research, technology and medical infrastructure to train learners to become superb population science researchers.
+The Stanford CARE Scholars Program offers an immersive, online course in Asian Health for undergraduate and graduate students, anchored by a 9-week summer immersion in data science and vulnerable populations.
+This exceptional program leverages the unique aspects of Stanford’s world-class research, technology, and medical infrastructure to train scholars to become superb population science researchers.

 The Stanford CARE Team Science Fellowship is a one-year fellowship program for doctoral students and post-doctoral researchers who want to develop their skills as program leaders.
 We select 3-5 Team Science Fellows per year, with backgrounds in biostatistics, computer science, qualitative science, and epidemiology.
 Team Science Fellows support our Stanford CARE Scholars teams in all aspects of their research projects and help get their work into print.

 The Chi-Li Pao Foundation and CARE

 Chi-Li Pao Foundation Master of Public Health Fellowship